pkrawc/thermal-ui/README.md

 ## Contributing

+Some gotcha's while updating/extending.
+- If you don't spread the props out of and into the styled component then you're going to have a bad time.
+This creates a bad diff tree for react but it can deal better than you pulling your hair out if you're using this library in another project and can't override a prop or add a className.

 1. Make sure you align your contribution with the Style Guide
 1. Submit a PR
 1. On PR approval: